David Norris (politician): Re-entry

-Despite attempts, Norris didn't receive sufficient support from Oireachtas members to gain a nomination, having been nominated by 18 members, two short of the minimum number of 20.
-However, he received a nomination from four county councils (Fingal, Laois, Waterford and Dublin City), which is sufficient to gain a nomination.
-He was assisted by his rival, Labour Party candidate Michael D. Higgins, who urged his party colleagues on Dublin City Council to allow Norris onto the ticket "in the interests of democracy."
-When Norris heard this on the radio he instructed his driver to stop the car so that he could phone Higgins to express his appreciation.
+Norris initially fell two Oireachtas members short of nomination but secured backing from four county councils (Fingal, Laois, Waterford and Dublin City), allowing his entry.
+He was helped by Labour candidate Michael D. Higgins, who encouraged party colleagues to support Norris "in the interests of democracy".
+Norris personally phoned Higgins to express his thanks.

-According to The Irish Times Norris had four times as many followers on Twitter as any of the other candidates as of 30 September.
+By late September, Norris had four times as many Twitter followers as any other candidate.

-In the first debate, held on RTÉ Radio 1's News at One, Norris promised the electorate he would have no difficulty in either visiting Israel or in meeting Pope Benedict XVI as President of Ireland.
-Speaking after the disclosure of various fees received by his rivals Mary Davis and Seán Gallagher after they were appointed to State and commercial boards, Norris confirmed he had no stocks or shares to his name and that he was not a company director.
-Norris launched his campaign at Dublin Writers Museum on 5 October 2011.
+In the first debate, on RTÉ News at One, Norris stated he would have no issue visiting Israel or meeting Pope Benedict XVI.
+Amid scrutiny of rivals' financial disclosures, Norris confirmed he had no stocks, shares, or directorships.
+He formally re-launched his campaign at the Dublin Writers Museum on 5 October 2011.

-He came fifth (of seven candidates) in the election receiving 109,469 (6.2%) first preference votes.
+Ultimately, Norris came fifth of seven candidates in the election, receiving 109,469 (6.2%) first preference votes.